Peace dividend: In theory

 A political discussion about the peace dividend resulting from the end of the Cold War involves a debate about which countries have actually scaled back military spending and which have not.
-The scale back in defense spending was mainly noticeable in Western Europe and in the Russian Federation.
-The United States, whose military spending was rapidly reducing between 1985 and 1993 and remained flat between 1993 and 1999, increased strongly after September 11, 2001, funding conflicts including the War on Terror, the War in Afghanistan and the War in Iraq.
+The scaling back in defense spending was mainly noticeable in Western Europe and in the Russian Federation.
+Although United States military spending rapidly fell between 1985 and 1993 and remained flat between 1993 and 1999, it increased strongly after the September 11 attacks, funding conflicts including the War on Terror, the War in Afghanistan and the War in Iraq.